Roshan Mishra

 Biography

-Roshan is the founder of Global Nepali Museum, Nepalian Art, and an initiator of the Mishra Museum.
-He is a visiting faculty at the Kathmandu University, for research, documentation and archiving programs.
-He studied Fine Arts in Nepal, Japan and in the UK, and hold a Master’s Degree in Digital Art.
+He is the founder of the Global Nepali Museum and Nepalian Art and an initiator of the Mishra Museum.
+He is a visiting faculty member at Kathmandu University, specializing in research, documentation, and archiving programs.
+He studied Fine Arts in Nepal, Japan, and the UK and holds a Master’s degree in Digital Art.

 At the British Museum